simp/simp-doc/docs/glossary.rst

    Dynamic Host Configuration Protocol
       A network protocol that enables a server to automatically assign an IP address to a computer.

+   Docker
+      Docker containers wrap a piece of software in a complete filesystem that contains everything needed to run: code, runtime, system tools, system libraries – anything that can be installed on a server.
+This guarantees that the software will always run the same, regardless of its environment.

+      Source: `Docker: What is Docker? <https://www.docker.com/what-docker>`__

    DoS
    Denial of Service